 Over the years, Cartier’s mastery for shapes has remained the driving force behind the Maison’s design.
 The iconic Tank theme has gone through dozens of variations, while always retaining the strength and purity of its design.
 Beyond its cult streamlined rectangular watch, Cartier has produced countless watches, exploring shapes without limits on creativity.
 Monochrome brings together 5 remarkable pieces from the French Maison.

 The Cartier Tortue Chrono-monopoussoir (Collection Privée Cartier Paris)

 The watch is powered by an interesting exclusive movement, the Calibre 45MC.
-This manual wind, column wheel chronograph was developed and manufactured with THA (Techniques Horlogères Appliquées, founded in Sainte-Croix by now familiar names F.P.
+This manual wind, column-wheel chronograph was developed and manufactured with THA (Techniques Horlogères Appliquées, founded in Sainte-Croix by now familiar names F.P.
 Journe, Vianney Halter & Denis Flageollet.
 THA was acquired by Carl F. Bucherer in 2007).

 The Cartier Tank Cintrée

-It is a difficult task to pick favorites among the numerous iterations of the cult Tank watch.
+It is a difficult task to pick favourites among the numerous iterations of the cult Tank watch.
 The pure and elegant Tank Normale, the unique Tank Chinoise, the analogical the Tank à Guichet, the non-conformist Tank Asymétrique, the sophisticated Tank à Vis are all respected masterpieces.

-Born in the 1920s, the Tank Cintrée (and its modern version, the Tank Américaine) is without doubt one of the most elegant watches Cartier ever created.
+Born in the 1920s, the Tank Cintrée (and its modern version, the Tank Américaine) is, without doubt, one of the most elegant watches Cartier ever created.
 It features a remarkable shape, being very elongated, slim and curved to fit around the wrist.
 This stretched version of the Tank is an ultimate statement of chic.
 Although always produced in small quantities, several variations in size, materials and functions have been proposed.

 The Cartier Crash